borntofrappe/game-development/06 Angry Birds/README.md

 7. recreate the start state with a bold title and a world based on the ball pit demo

-8.r efactor the code to have the logic pertinent to the aliens in its own class
+8. refactor the code to have the logic pertinent to the aliens in its own class

 9. include obstacles in the play state